camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 Purpose must be specified in the authorization request for a CAMARA Three-Legged Access Token, this is achieved by extending the `scope` parameter as defined in [Purpose as a Scope](CAMARA-Security-Interoperability.md#purpose-as-a-scope) section of the CAMARA Security and Interoperability Profile.

+## Controlling User-Interaction

+In CIBA User-Interaction in initiated by the API Producer if Consent is needed and NOT granted.
+The `login_hint` parameter is mandatory in CIBA and is used to identify the authentication devicde.
+Consent is captured out-of-band by e.g. sending a push notification, or by sending an SMS with a code or link, or by sending a message by some other means to the authentication devide.
+CAMARA does not mandate a communication method or any message format or content.

+In OIDC Authorization Code flow User-Interaction is initiated by the API Producer if consent is needed.
+The Authorization Server obtains End-User Consent/Authorization accorinding to [OIDC section 3.2.1.4](https://openid.net/specs/openid-connect-core-1_0.html#Consent).

+If the API Consumer wants to make sure that no User-Interaction happens they MUST use the `prompt` parameter with a value of `none`.
+Authentication Error Response values (`interaction_required`, `login_required`, `account_selection_required`, `consent_required`) for `prompt=none` are defined in [OIDC section 3.1.2.6](https://openid.net/specs/openid-connect-core-1_0.html#AuthError).

+It is up to the operator to make a decision when consent collection is needed or not, based on the scope(s)/purpose declared by the API Consumer and aligned with local legislation, ensuring that all operators under the same regulatory framework adopt a **consistent** approach.

+The API Consumer can use the `prompt` parameter value `consent` to ask the API producer for End-User Consent collection.
+> The Authorization Server SHOULD prompt the End-User for consent before returning information to the Client.
+If it cannot obtain consent, it MUST return an error, typically consent_required.

+The `prompt` parameter is defined in [OIDC section 3.1.2.1](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest).

+OIDC specifies that the `prompt` parameter is [mandatory to implement for all OpenId Providers](https://openid.net/specs/openid-connect-core-1_0.html#ServerMTI).

 ## User Authentication/Authorization & Consent Management

 **CAMARA User Authentication/Authorization & Consent Management follows the [CAMARA Security and Interoperability Profile](CAMARA-Security-Interoperability.md) technical specification**